 A challenging situation arises when consumers and others hoard currency during tough economic times.
 When money doesn’t flow, it slows the economy.
 Without a central authority such as a bank to stoke the economy or offer credit, the economy could move into a deflationary spiral.
 So consumers don’t spend because goods will be cheaper tomorrow, creating a destructive spiral.

-With a fixed number of units, bitcoin doesn’t provide the flexibility needed to manage a currency.
+With a fixed number of units, bitcoin doesn’t provide the flexibility needed to manage a system-wide currency.

 3. A volatile currency is useless